WeblateOrg/weblate/docs/vcs.rst

 .. _gitlab-push:

-Pushing changes to GitLab as merge request
+Pushing changes to GitLab as merge requests
 ++++++++++++++++++++++++++++++++++++++++++

-If you are translating a project that is hosted on GitLab and don't want to push translations to the repository, you can have them sent as a merge request.
+If not wanting to push translations to a GitLab repository, they can be sent as either one or many merge requests instead.

-You need to configure the `lab`_ command line tool and set :setting:`GITLAB_USERNAME` for this to work.
+Configure the `lab`_ command line tool and set :setting:`GITLAB_USERNAME` for this to work.

 .. seealso::